5eunji/Final-project-G3/README.md

 🎙️ Foster listening and speaking through sentence-based activities.

-## Teaching Procedure (55 minutes in total)  수정 필요

-### 1. 🎧 Listening Activity (35 minutes)

-#### (1) Pre-Listening Activity: Learning New Words (10 minutes)

-**🎯Objective:** Introduce and discuss new vocabulary from the story.

-**📱Activity:** Use the Gradio Wordcloud App to create a word cloud highlighting frequent words from the text.

-**👨‍🏫Teacher's Role:** Display the word cloud on a projector and discuss the highlighted words with students.
-Explain meanings, provide examples, and answer any questions.

-**👦👧Students' Role:** Participate in the discussion, take notes on new vocabulary, and ask questions about any unfamiliar words.

-#### (2) While-Listening Activity (15 minutes)

-**🎯Objective:** Enhance listening comprehension and focus on past tense verbs.

-**📱Activity:**
-- Use the Gradio TTS App to convert the text to an audio file.
-Play the audio for students.
-- Provide a cloze exercise using the Gradio Cloze Question App, focusing on past tense verbs.
-Students fill in the blanks while listening.

-**👨‍🏫Teacher's Role:**
-- Play the audio file and monitor students' progress.
-- Distribute the cloze exercise and guide students through it.
-- Assist students in using the Verb Base Form App.

-**👦👧Students' Role:**
-- Listen to the audio and complete the cloze exercise by filling in the blanks with past tense verbs.
-- Use the Verb Base Form App to check their answers and learn the base forms of the verbs.

-#### (3) After-Listening Activity: Sequence the Story (10 minutes)

-**🎯Objective:** Develop sequencing skills by arranging images in the correct order.

-**📱Activity:** Use the Gradio Image Sequencing App to provide images related to the story.
-Students arrange the images in the correct sequence based on what they heard.

-**👨‍🏫Teacher's Role:**
-- Display the images using the Image Sequencing App.
-- Guide students through the activity, asking them to justify their choices.

-**👦👧Students' Role:**
-- Work individually or in pairs to arrange the images in the correct sequence.
-- Discuss and explain their reasoning for the order they chose.

-### 2. ✍️ Writing Activity (20 minutes)

-**🎯Objective:** Foster creative writing and check for grammatical accuracy.

-**📱Activity:**
-- Provide the following writing prompt: "In the story, Alex and his friends discovered an ancient treasure in Whispering Hollow and decided to donate the artifacts to the local museum.
-In the past, did you have a similar experience where you found something valuable or interesting?
-Tell the story.
-Describe what you found, what you did with it, and how you felt about your decision.
-Remember to use past tense in your writing.
-Provide reasons for your opinions and try to relate them to the values and lessons from the story."
-- Use the Gradio Writing Checker App to allow students to check their writing for errors.

-**👨‍🏫Teacher's Role:**
-- Introduce the writing prompt and explain the task.
-- Assist students in using the Writing Checker App to review and correct their writing.

-**👦👧Students' Role:**
-- Write a response to the prompt.
-- Use the Writing Checker App to check their writing and make corrections based on the feedback.
+Teaching Procedure (55 minutes in total)
+1. 🎧 Listening Activity (35 minutes)
+(1) Pre-Listening Activity: Learning New Words (10 minutes) 🎯 Objective: Introduce and discuss new vocabulary from the story.

+📱 Activity:
+Use the Gradio Wordcloud App to generate a word cloud of key vocabulary from the story.
+Students analyze the word cloud to predict the story's content.

+👨‍🏫 Teacher's Role:
+Project the word cloud and guide a discussion on the words.
+Explain meanings, use examples, and answer questions.

+👦👧 Students' Role:
+Discuss predictions based on the word cloud.
+Take notes and ask about unfamiliar vocabulary.

+(2) Main Listening Activity: TTS Listening (15 minutes) 🎯 Objective: Improve listening comprehension and engagement.

+📱 Activity:
+Play a TTS-generated narration of the story using pyttsx3 or an external TTS library.
+Provide a handout with comprehension questions for students to answer as they listen.

+👨‍🏫 Teacher's Role:
+Play the TTS narration.
+Pause after each section to ask comprehension questions and ensure understanding.

+👦👧 Students' Role:
+Listen actively and complete the comprehension questions.

+(3) Pair Listening: TTS Dialogues (10 minutes)
+🎯 Objective: Understand the dialogue between Romeo and Juliet through TTS.

+📱 Activity:
+Use TTS to play dialogue between Romeo and Juliet.
+Focus on tone, intonation, and expression.

+👨‍🏫 Teacher's Role:
+Play the TTS dialogues.
+Discuss how the characters’ emotions are conveyed through tone and intonation.

+👦👧 Students' Role:
+Listen carefully and discuss the emotions of the characters.

+2. 🎙 Speaking Activity (20 minutes)
+(1) Role-Playing Activity: Recreate the Scene (10 minutes) 🎯 Objective: Enhance speaking skills and practice expression through role-playing.

+📱 Activity:
+Students use a recording app (e.g., Gradio Audio Recorder) to record their own dialogue as Romeo and Juliet.
+Encourage them to mimic the tone and emotion from the TTS examples.

+👨‍🏫 Teacher's Role:
+Assign roles and help students practice lines.
+Provide constructive feedback on pronunciation and intonation.

+👦👧 Students' Role:
+Practice and record their role-play.
+Listen to their recordings and refine their delivery.

+(2) Feedback and Sharing (10 minutes)
+🎯 Objective: Reflect on speaking performance and improve further.

+📱 Activity:
+Play back the recorded dialogues in class.
+Discuss areas for improvement and celebrate strong performances.

+👨‍🏫 Teacher's Role:
+Facilitate discussion and provide specific feedback.
+Highlight good examples of expression and clarity.

+👦👧 Students' Role:
+Share recordings and reflect on feedback.
+Set goals for future speaking improvement.

 ### Notes for Teachers